Clashindarroch Forest

 Clashindarroch Forest is possibly the largest forest in Aberdeenshire, situated to the south-west of the market town of Huntly.
-Managed by Forestry and Land Scotland.
+It is managed by Forestry and Land Scotland.
 It is the location of a series of Nordic Skiing trails managed by the Nordic Ski Centre.

 The forest is home to a small Scottish wildcat population, a species considered to be at the verge of extinction.

 In 2006, a proposal was made to construct a 47 turbine windfarm in the forest which was the subject of a public inquiry in May 2006.
 Construction of the 18 Senvion MM82 turbine 36.9MW Clashindarroch Wind Farm phase 1 project was completed in 2015.
 In 2020 Vattenfall sought planning permission for a 77MW phase 2 development of 14 turbines.